+By Cat Grayson.
+Last Updated 26th January 2024.
 In this guide, we aim to answer your question, ‘my child got hit by a car, can I claim’ along with other questions you may have about the claims process.
 Children are exempt from the Whiplash Injury Regulations 2021.
-This means when making a claim on your child’s behalf for injuries such as whiplash injuries you would claim through the traditional channels.
+This means when making a claim for your child’s injuries such as whiplash injuries you would claim through the traditional channels.

 We discuss how you can make a claim on your child’s behalf, including how to claim through the Motor Insurers Bureau (MIB) if your child was injured by an uninsured driver or in a hit and run accident.
 We explore litigation friends and why your child will need one to claim compensation.

-In addition, we explore potential compensation that could be claimed on your child’s behalf.
+In addition, we explore potential compensation that could result from child accident claims.
 We also take a look at special damages and provide some examples of what costs could be recovered.

 Select A Section

 - My Child Got Hit By A Car, Can I Claim?

 - Can You Make A Compensation Claim If The Driver Is Untraced Or Uninsured?

 - How Does A Child Car Accident Claim Work?

 - My Child Got Hit By A Car, Can I Claim Compensation?